 Choose from a reputable source!

 McEvoy Ranch produces high quality extra virgin olive oil in California.
 You can purchase their oil online and have it shipped.
 Their 100% organic olive oil, is hand-picked and harvested in small batches.
-California Olive Oil (EVOO).
+California olive oil (EVOO).

 Boulder Bendor Cobram Estate established in 1998, their groves in Murray River Valley, Australia hold 2.4 million olive trees, with approximately 14 distinct varieties.
 Their limited edition extra virgin olive oil is milled within four hours of picking.
-Although the other oils they produce may take a bit longer they still uphold to the same quality and standards throughout all their products.
+Although the other oils they produce may take a bit longer they still uphold the same quality and standards throughout all their products.

 Oro Bailen, a Spanish olive oil company that in 2005 became producers, packers and marketers of extra virgin olive oil.
 The olives they harvest and mill are ones they pick from their two family farms.